Happy, diverse team collaborating at a laptop

 Dopamine

-Support: Protein/tyrosine foods, sunlight, sleep, small wins, purposeful breaks.
+Support: Protein-rich foods, sunlight, sleep, small wins, purposeful breaks.

 Glutamate